*This #Millennialtalk Twitter Chat was powered by KPMG. However, all thoughts and opinions are my own.*

 @ChelseaKrost: Aside from traits like confidence, resilience, persistence, patience, leadership, & communication.
 Women need to believe they are worthy and step out of their OWN way!
 Too often women are their own worst enemies.

-@NathalieGregg need to know their strengths and have in their abilities to solve problems, lead teams, and build powerful networks!
+@NathalieGregg: #women need to know their strengths and have #confidence in their abilities to solve problems, lead teams, and build powerful networks!

 @JenOleniczak: Perseverance.
 An understanding that it’s THAT MUCH HARDER for a woman, because she’s a woman, but also the ability to keep going and keep pushing.
 Less about being mad about the work, more ready to make it happen. #MillennialTalk